-Enter the gross amount you paid to or on behalf of the recipient during calendar year 2002, including withheld tax.
+For each income type, enter the gross amount you paid to or on behalf of the recipient during calendar year 2005, including withheld tax.
 The following special procedures apply to the reporting of gross income.

-• You must report the entire amount of a corporate distribution made with respect to stock even if you elect to reduce the amount of withholding on the distribution because all or a portion of the distribution is nontaxable or represents a capital gain dividend or exempt-interest dividend distributed by a regulated investment company.
+• You must report the entire amount of a corporate distribution made with respect to stock even if you elect to reduce the amount of withholding on the distribution because all or a portion of the distribution is nontaxable or represents a capital gain dividend or exempt-interest dividend